En tête technical corner

 - A Windows 10 application (UWP: mobile and desktop) written in C#

 Liblinphone is the core engine, this is the library that implements all the functionalities of Linphone.

-Liblinphone is a powerful SIP VoIP video SDK that anyone can use to add audio and video calls or instant messaging capabilities to an application.
+Liblinphone is a powerful SIP-based SDK for Voice and Video over IP, that anyone can use to add audio and video calls or instant messaging capabilities to an application.
 It provides a high-level API to initiate, receive and terminate audio and video calls.

 Liblinphone relies on the following software components: